London lifestyle & travels with kids and babies

 3.There is actually a Chocolate Museum near Uxmal.
 It is fantastically curated for children and it also has a zoo / sanctuary where the animals have been rescued from abusive situations so there are lots of lessons for children to learn there.

 4.The journey was the most culturally enriching we have had in a long time.
 It might just be because we spent a long time, nearly 3 weeks, on our travels or it might be just because Mexico has a huge amount of diversity, a complex history and excellently preserved sites that tell a fascinating story about its past.
 I suspect it is both.

 We flew back through Mexico City – without the overnight stay – with some phenomenal memories from this excellent holiday!
 I would encourage you to explore Mexico with kids and the Yukatan Peninsula – don’t let the long flights put you off.
 They are no worse than a bad night of sleep after an infant or toddler gets a vaccine.’
 Could not agree more with Stefanie – don’t let the long flights put you off exploring & adventuring, there’s an exciting list of things to do in Mexico holidays with kids …or without!

 For further inspiration on white sand beaches, head to our dedicated article Which Caribbean is right for you.
 For adventurous, diverse and unspoilt travels in the Caribbean head to our article on Dominica.
 For tamer and relaxing Caribbean holidays, including babymoons, head here.

-And in January 2020 Mexico came to London via Luzia: dazzling, spectacular, surreally dreammy.
+And in January 2020 and 2022 Mexico came to London via Luzia: dazzling, spectacular, surreally dreammy.
 And Cirque du Soleil Luzia for kids is wow and super cool, the 6 years old stated and I can’t recommend any warmer.
 Read all about it in here.